doctorfree/Asciiville/README.md

 * The lightweight character based file manager, `ranger`
 * One or more terminal emulators running a command
 * A tmux session
+* The AAlib BB demo running in a tmux session
 * Character based ASCII art
 * Any character based client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio